Geoffrey Eustace Blight: Background

 Blight was born in Pietersburg, South Africa, on 30 July 1934 and educated at Benoni High School.
 He graduated from Wits with a BSc (Eng) in Civil Engineering in 1955.

 After spending a short time with the consulting company Kanthack and Partners, Blight returned to Wits to complete his MSc in 1958 on internal stability of filters under the supervision of Jere Jennings.

 Following this, he was awarded the Witwatersrand University Council Scholarship to study overseas and elected to do his PhD at Imperial College.
-Blight investigated the behaviour of partially saturated soils under Professor Alan Bishop, graduating in 1961.
+Blight investigated the behaviour of partially saturated soils under Professor Alan Bishop, who graduated in 1961.
 Results from his meticulous laboratory testing are used to this day in calibrating numerical models.

 Returning to South Africa, he joined the staff at Wits for two years before joining the National Building Research Institute in Pretoria.
-Here Blight was part of a busy team investigation problem soils including dolomites, heaving clays and collapsible soils.
+Here, Blight was part of a busy team investigating problem soils including dolomites, heaving clays and collapsible soils.

 Blight re-joined Wits in 1969.
 Due to restrictions of his appointment, he diversified his research focus into the study of pavements, alkali-aggregate reaction in concrete, solid waste disposal, pressures in silos and underground ore passes.
 His focus later returned to soil mechanics with a focus on application to mine tailings, and other industrial and municipal solid waste.

 Throughout his career, Blight was an active consultant to major corporations, mining houses, contractors and engineering consultants.
 Commenting on his consulting work Blight said, "This is probably one of the reasons why my studies have been well received, partly because they have been based on practical engineering problems."

 Setting higher doctoral degrees as research goals, Professor Blight was awarded a DSc(Eng) from University of London in 1975, a DSc(Eng) from Wits in 1985, a DSc(Eng) from University of Cape Town in 1993 and another DSc(Eng) from Wits in 2001.
 He was also awarded an Honorary Doctorate in Engineering by Wits in 2009.
 He completed his final textbook Unsaturated Soil Mechanics in Geotechnical Practice a few days before he died on 7 November 2013.
-He was married to Rhona and had three daughters.
+He was married to Rhona and had three daughters, and a son.